-Daniel recently completed a NERC funded PhD at Durham University working under the Supervision of Prof Rus Hoelzel, Prof Oscar Gaggiotti and Dr Per Berggren from 2015 to 2020.
+Daniel completed a NERC funded PhD at Durham University working under the Supervision of Prof Rus Hoelzel, Prof Oscar Gaggiotti and Dr Per Berggren from 2015 to 2020.
 His funding came through the IAPETUS Doctoral Training Partnership.

 Beyond contemporary patterns of population structure, Daniel also built on our understanding of historical evolution in bottlenose dolphins through advanced genomic bioinformatics and cross-examination with both fossil and palaeoclimate records.
 Further details will be announced as they are published later in 2020.